Infinidoge/nix-minecraft/README.md

 - `minecraft-server`: Same as `vanilla-server`

 Server versions not found above can be manually via an override.
-This override changes the path the launch script to your provided jar file, and does not modify the vanilla jar.
+This override changes the path the launch script uses to your provided jar file, and does not modify the vanilla jar.
 In this example, uberbukkit.jar exists next to this configuration:

 ```nix